The House of Lords (restaurant)

-In strange twist of fate, in was the House of Commons that sealed the fate of The House of Lords.
+In strange twist of fate, it was the House of Commons that sealed the fate of The House of Lords.
 The restaurant was one of the victims of the renewal of the parliamentary buildings in The Hague and was demolished in 1986.

 The original frontage is now on display in the Louwman Museum.
 The director of the museum was a regular visitor of the restaurant and found that the front needed to be preserved for historical reasons.
 He could justify that because of sign of the Koninklijke Nederlandsche Automobiel Club (Royal Dutch Automobile Club) adjacent to the front door.

 Due to the large number of parliamentarians frequenting the restaurant, it was also the place for politic intrigue.
 The most known case is that of Wim Keja, who was approached in the restaurant to speak out in favour the Dassault Mirage F1.
 He was offered 30.000 Dutch guilder.
 Keja declined.